MG Software.

 We chose Plausible for our own site.
 Compare GA4 and Plausible on GDPR compliance, script size, reporting depth, and Core Web Vitals impact, based on our real-world experience.

-The choice between Google Analytics and Plausible is a trade-off between functionality and privacy.
-GA4 offers unmatched analytical depth and integration with the Google ecosystem, but at the cost of privacy and page performance.
-Plausible provides an elegant solution for those wanting to track essential metrics without compromising on privacy or GDPR compliance.
-More and more European businesses are switching to privacy-friendly alternatives like Plausible, partly due to stricter GDPR enforcement by European data protection authorities.
+The choice between Google Analytics and Plausible is a fundamental trade-off between analytical depth and privacy, between extensive functionality and simplicity, and between the Google ecosystem and data sovereignty.
+GA4 offers unmatched analytical capabilities with advanced attribution models, predictive audiences, enhanced e-commerce tracking, and seamless integration with Google Ads and BigQuery, but at the cost of user privacy, page performance, and legal complexity around GDPR compliance.
+Plausible provides an elegant solution for those wanting to track essential website metrics without compromising on privacy, performance, or GDPR compliance.
+In 2026, more European businesses are switching to privacy-friendly alternatives like Plausible, driven by stricter GDPR enforcement by European data protection authorities and growing societal awareness of digital privacy rights.

 Google Analytics vs Plausible (2026): Privacy or Rich Data?